Code of practice: construction-related temporary structures on and above roads

 • minimise negative visual effects on the surrounding area.

-These guidelines set minimum performance standards and specific design criteria to limit and manage these impacts.
-They also let developers, contractors and building owners to carry out necessary work and fulfill their legislative work safety responsibilities and other obligations.
+The code of practice sets minimum performance standards and specific design criteria to limit and manage these impacts.
+The code also lets developers, contractors and building owners to carry out necessary work and fulfill their legislative work safety responsibilities and other obligations.

 Laws and regulation

-These guidelines have been made under the local approvals policy for hoardings and scaffolding.
+The code of practice has been made under the local approvals policy for construction-related temporary structures.

 Approvals

-You need to get approval from the City of Sydney before hoardings and scaffolding are set up for a development or worksite.
+You need to get approval from the City of Sydney before temporary structures including hoardings and scaffolding are set up for a development or worksite.

 Creative graphic design options